 Problem 2: How Do I Reset My Electric Scooter?

-If your scooter shuts off intermittently or it loses power during use, resetting the scooter can solve the problem most of the time.
+If your scooter shuts off at random or loses power during use, resetting the scooter can solve the problem most of the time.
 This also works when the power switch does not illuminate.
 Most scooters like the Phaewo electric scooter got a reset button that works in the following way:

 - Place your electric scooter on a level, flat surface.